Memphis Showboats: History

 Memphis food manufacturer Logan Young was awarded an expansion franchise for Memphis on July 17, 1983.

+The team name was selected on August 14 via fan contest in The Commercial Appeal.
+"Showboats", a reference to the floating theaters and Memphis' music history, was suggested by 45 of the 21,052 submissions.
+It was one of three finalists alongside "Hound Dogs" and "Mudcats".

-However, soon after hiring Memphis native and former college coach Pepper Rodgers as head coach and signing a lease to play in the Liberty Bowl Memorial Stadium, he discovered that most of his assets were tied up in a trust fund that he couldn't access.
+However, soon after hiring Memphis native and former college coach Pepper Rodgers as head coach and signing a lease to play in the Liberty Bowl Memorial Stadium, Young discovered that most of his assets were tied up in a trust fund that he couldn't access.
 Ultimately, he was forced to take on limited partners, then sell controlling interest to cotton magnate William Dunavant, remaining as team president.

 Despite White's play, the Showboats finished fourth in the Southern Division and missed the playoffs.
 Like the rest of the division, they were left far behind by the Birmingham Stallions and Tampa Bay Bandits.
 However, like most of the USFL's other Southern teams, they were a runaway hit at the box office.
 Indeed, they were one of the few teams whose crowds actually grew as the season progressed.